-The Implementing Partners of the GPFI are the Alliance for Financial Inclusion (AFI), the Better Than Cash Alliance, the Consultative Group to Assist the Poor (CGAP), the International Finance Corporation (IFC), the International Fund for Agricultural Development (IFAD), the Organisation for Economic Co-operation and Development (OECD), and the World Bank Group.
+The Implementing Partners of the GPFI are the Alliance for Financial Inclusion (AFI), the Better Than Cash Alliance, the Consultative Group to Assist the Poor (CGAP), the International Finance Corporation (IFC), the International Fund for Agricultural Development (IFAD), the Organisation for Economic Co-operation and Development (OECD), the SME Finance Forum, and The World Bank.
 The Implementing Partners coordinate the implementation of the activities of each Subgroup together with other relevant stakeholders and the participating G20 and non-G20 countries.

 Alliance for Financial Inclusion (AFI)

 The Better Than Cash Alliance is a global alliance of governments, private sector, and development organizations committed to moving from cash to electronic payments.